williampiat3/ImprovingPSRemotePlay/pifour.md

 Plug a USB drive onto the pi to get the files

 **You have to give the folder credentials that we just created to the computer that is on the remote network in a secure manner: not by email.
-THe ssafest mannef is by simply giving the USB drive with the certificates**
+The safest method is by simply giving the USB drive with the certificates**

 ### VPN setup
 This is where we will be using all the information that we made you find in the part common to both simple and complex installation, namely **raspberry IP**, **netmask**, **broadcast IP**,**router IP**,**public IP**